 Advanced cycle stop lines

 Within ordinary traffic signalled junctions, there are two sets of stop lines on each approach.
-The one furthest from the signals is for general traffic, and the one nearer to the signals is for cyclists.
+The 1 furthest from the signals is for general traffic, and the 1 nearer to the signals is for cyclists.
 This is to give space for cyclists wishing to turn right to safely change from the nearside to the offside.

 Contra-flow cycle lanes

-When a one-way street is introduced this gives little convenience for motorists, but can mean that cyclists are able to travel against the direction of traffic flow on the one-way street in safety and offers a more convenient and direct route.
+When a 1-way street is introduced this gives little convenience for motorists, but can mean that cyclists are able to travel against the direction of traffic flow on the 1-way street in safety and offers a more convenient and direct route.

 The problem is that for a safe contra-flow lane, the cyclists must be segregated at each end from the oncoming traffic by a traffic island.
 This can only be done if the road is wide enough.
 It may also need to have a parking ban throughout the length of the contra-flow lane.
 This can be difficult in some residential areas with limited off-street parking.

 This is where a road is 2-way throughout its length except for a short length of 1-way working at one end.
 This means that entry into the road is banned at 1 end and traffic is only allowed to exit.